National Museum of Korea

 Combos and discounts

-When a tour is worth it
+When to take a tour

 Circular outdoor sculptures in front of the National Museum of Korea